MRAlirad/chainlink-fundamentals/README.md

 }
 ```

 When you see a variable defined at the contract level like this, it's a state variable that will be stored on the blockchain permenantly.
-Sometimes, for clarity, we label variables as stored in storage using the s\_ prefix e.g. s_balance or s_owner.
+Sometimes, for clarity, we label variables as stored in storage using the `s_` prefix e.g. `s_balance` or `s_owner`.

 State Variable Visibility :